 How to store it?
 All food needs to be stored in a way that protects it from light, oxygen, humidity, pests, and heat.

 From Ann: I am from Malaysia and have been following your blog for a short while.
 Thank you for all the sharing and knowledge.
-As you may know, Malaysia is consider a, “safe,” country.
+As you may know, Malaysia is considered to be a, “safe,” country.
 We don’t have natural disasters like storms, earthquakes, volcanoes.
 Thus, there seems no reason for us to prep.
 After reading your blog, I feel blessed and appreciate the things I have.